Top 28 Best Day Traders In The World

 There is a lot we can learn from famous and successful day traders.
 Their actions are innovative and their teachings are influential

 In fact, all of the most famous and successful day traders on our list have in some way or another completely changed how we day trade today.

 Some may be controversial but by no means are they not game changers.

 By learning from their trading secrets we can improve our trading strategies, avoid losses and aim to be better, more consistently successful day traders.

 Who knows, maybe one day your name will be on this list!

-Do you want to learn how to master the secrets of famous day traders?
-Take our free forex trading course!
+Do you want to learn how to master the secrets of famous day traders? open a trading account today and start practising.